AckerlyXu/heima/articles/azure-toolkit-for-eclipse-enabling-remote-access-for-azure-deployments.md

 * If are using Eclipse on Windows and you selected the **Start remote desktop on deploy** option during your deployment to Azure, you will be presented with a Remote Desktop Connection logon screen when your deployment starts.
 When you are prompted for the user name and password, enter the values that you specified for the remote user and will be able to log in.
 * Another way to log in remotely is through the <a href="https://manage.windowsazure.cn">Azure Management Portal</a>:

   * Within the **Cloud Services** view of the Azure Management portal, click your cloud service, click **Instances**, click a specific instance, and then click the **Connect** button.
 The **Connect** button appears as the following in the command bar:

       ![][ic659273]
   * After clicking the **Connect** button, you will be prompted to open an RDP file.
 Open the file and follow the prompts.
 (You could also save this file to your local computer, and then run the file by double-clicking it to remote log in to your virtual machine without needing to first go the management portal.)
   * When you are prompted for the user name and password, enter the values that you specified for the remote user and will be able to log in.

+> [!NOTE]
-> [AZURE.NOTE] If you are on a non-Windows operating system, you need to use a Remote Desktop client that is compatible with your operating system and follow the steps to configure that client with the settings in the RDP file that you downloaded.
+> If you are on a non-Windows operating system, you need to use a Remote Desktop client that is compatible with your operating system and follow the steps to configure that client with the settings in the RDP file that you downloaded.

 ## See Also
 [Azure Toolkit for Eclipse][Azure Toolkit for Eclipse]